-The panel’s ruling in Bronx Household of Faith v.
+The 2nd Circuit’s ruling in Bronx Household of Faith v.
 Board of Education of the City of New York said that the city can single out for exclusion what it defines as “religious worship services.”
-The New York City Department of Education has defended this policy in court on and off since 1995 even though the department allows other community groups to rent space for their meetings.
+The New York City Department of Education has defended this policy, known as Regulation I.Q., in court on and off since 1995 even though the department allows other community groups to rent space for their meetings.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization that advocates for the right of people to freely live out their faith.